StevenNassef/steven-portfolio-ghpages/GITHUB_ENV_SETUP.md

 This guide shows you how to use GitHub environment variables for your `MEDIA_BASE_URL` configuration.

-## Option 1: Repository Secrets (Recommended for Private Values)
+## Option 1: Repository Variables (Recommended)

-Use this if you want to keep the URL private or change it easily from GitHub UI.
+Use this for non-sensitive configuration values.
+Variables are visible to all collaborators but not encrypted.

 ### Steps: